Benchmark computations for the polarization tensor of small conducting objects: Introduction

 \section{Introduction}

+The purpose of this paper is provide a series of accurate benchmark {computations} for the P\'oyla-Szeg\"o tensor (PST) characterisation of small conducting objects with low contrasts.
+Our benchmark {computations} are intended to be useful for developers of computational tools for solving partial differential equations and, in particular, for those developing tools that will form part of a machine learning (ML) classification algorithm for detecting and classifying small conducting inclusions.

-\IEEEPARstart{T}{he} characterisation of conducting objects with low conductivities in an otherwise uniform background using low frequency electric fields has a wide range of important applications including medical imaging and geology using electrical impedance tomography (EIT) and electrical resistivity tomography, respectively, e.g. \cite{MuellerBookSIAM2012, LionheartPM2004,962276} and references therein.
+{The characterisation of conducting objects with low conductivities in an otherwise uniform background using low frequency electric fields has a wide range of important applications including medical imaging and geology using electrical impedance tomography (EIT) and electrical resistivity tomography, respectively e.g. \cite{LionheartPM2004}.
 In particular, being able to characterise small objects is important for the related inverse problem where the task is to be able to determine the shape and material contrasts of hidden conducting inclusions from measurements of the induced voltage at the boundary from induced current distributions \cite{MuellerBookSIAM2012}.
 This inverse problem was first studied by Calder\'on \cite{CalderonCAM2006}.
-There is a huge literature on the EIT inverse problem and many different computational approaches have been proposed.
-Solution approaches include total variational regularisation \cite{ChungJCP2005}, topological derivative \cite{HintermullerACM2012, FerreiraIP2017}, machine learning \cite{RymarczykSensors2018}, among others; please see \cite{CheneySIAM1999, LionheartPM2004, MuellerBookSIAM2012,962276} for an overview and the challenges in obtaining good solutions.
+There is a large and increasing literature on the EIT inverse problem and many different computational approaches have been proposed.
+Some examples of alternative solution approaches include total variational regularisation \cite{ChungJCP2005}, topological derivative \cite{HintermullerACM2012} and machine learning approaches \cite{RymarczykSensors2018}. }